D10100111001/ux-recorder/README.md

 The idea of HTML diffing will be really useful as it will keep the data size really compact and avoid a lot of processing and complications while at the same time provide the exact site view.
 Simulation will just replay the events on a live site instance while the player will transition between site view states (different HTML).
 This will allow for skipping, fast forwarding, inactivity tracking, etc.

 There are a lot of use cases for this type of recording.
 The obvious use cases are for bug reporting, analytics, campaign tracking, and A/B testing.
 Eventually this can be compact enough for live sharing.
-Instead of sending bytes of each window frame (images) with huge size and network costs, it will be a few bytes of data.
+Instead of sending bytes of each window frame (pixels) with huge size and network costs, it will be a few bytes of data.

 ## Try it out